 7. Inspect old and new toys regularly for damage and potential hazards.
 Make any necessary repairs immediately or discard damaged toys.

 8. Check the website of the U.S. Consumer Product Safety Commission (www.cpsc.gov) regularly to obtain information on recent toy recalls.
 Mail the warranty and product registration forms for new toy purchases to ensure that you will be notified of any recalls.

 9. Young children should never play with toys with strings, straps or cords longer than 7 inches, which can unintentionally strangle them.

 10. Electrical toys are a potential burn hazard.
 Children under age 8 should not use toys with electrical plugs or batteries.
 Another concern when shopping for toys this holiday season is the presence of magnets in toys.
 There have been an alarming number of recalls on toys that contain magnets in recent years.
 Two magnets that are swallowed have the potential to attach to each other and can cause serious problems.
 The magnets may attract to each other inside the intestines and cause perforations and or blockages, which can be fatal if not treated immediately.
 Physical symptoms may not appear for several days after ingestion of a magnet or magnets.
 Some symptoms may include vomiting, diarrhea and pain.
 Ingested magnets are only visible on an x-ray.

-For more information, contact Safe Kids Grand Forks at firstname.lastname@example.org.
+For more information, visit CPSC.gov or contact Safe Kids Grand Forks at firstname.lastname@example.org.
 Altru Health System is proud to serve as the lead agency for Safe Kids Grand Forks.